 Parking for Recreational Vehicles will be located at River Run Lodge.
 As you come into Ketchum (northbound on Highway 20), look for the RV Parking sign on your left.

 We charge a non-refundable RV Registration fee.
-The fee reserves a spot for you on a first-come, first-served basis and includes the use of the River Run Lodge #2 facilities.
-Your Registration fee can be paid over the phone, through the mail, or online.
+The fee reserves a spot for you on a first-come, first-served basis and includes the use of the River Run Lodge #2 bathroom facilities/showers.

 Your pass will NOT be mailed to you; please pick it up from Jazz registration at the same time you pick up your badges.

-The RV lot will open at noon on the Saturday immediately preceding the event (October 15th).
+The RV lot will open at noon on the Saturday immediately preceding the event.
 No power or hookups are available.

-A separate location will be available for those who desire to run their generators through the night.
+A separate section of the parking lot will be available for those who desire to run their generators through the night.
 Please check with the hosts when you arrive.

 Helpful Hints from Our RV Host